stanford-cocolab/cocolab.stanford.edu/04-resources.md

 ## Models

 * [Forest - a repository for generative models](//forestdb.org/)
-* Download a local version of [webchurch](//github.com/probmods/webchurch) (detailed in Probabilistic Models of Cognition)
+* Download a local version of [webchurch](http://github.com/probmods/webchurch) (detailed in Probabilistic Models of Cognition)
+* Download a local version of [webPPL](http://github.com/probmods/webppl) (detailed in The Design and Implementation of Probabilistic Programming Languages)